TylerChasse/DiabetesPredictor/README.md

 - Run 'npm install' to download packages.
 - Run 'npm run dev' to run site locally.
 - Navigate to link provided in a browser.
 For example "http://localhost:5173".

+### Updating Analytics/Visualizations

+- Calculation functions that handle the data directly can be added to utils/DataAnalysis.js
+- Call these functions in the anaylzeData() function within DataAnalysis.js and return the results in the analytics object so that they can be used in Dashboard.jsx
+- The results (metadata and analytics) get passed from Dashboard.jsx to AnalyticsSecton.jsx and VisualizationsSection.jsx
+- AnalyticsSection and VisualizationsSection then pass this data to the individual analytics and visualizations for use